The month of May happily brings the announcement of the birth three beautiful babies.

 It is another carving I made that starts to trick the eye into motion if you stare at certain places then refocus around.

-One of the things I've learned is that when I put a piece aside for a while and work on something else when I return to it I have become a better artist and can figure out what really needs to be improved.
+One of the things I've learned is that when I put a piece aside when I return to it I have become a better artist/thinker and can figure out what really needs to be improved.

 This piece was handcarved from one panel of Sapele.
 It represents the most peace filled moment of my life from August 2015.